FWC-9696/Debloat-Windows/README.md

-# This is a fork of the original Debloat Windows 10.
+# This is a complete rewrite of the original Debloat Windows 10.
 It is constantly updated and should work on Windows 10 or 11.

 Note that the original Debloat-Windows-10 is generally unmaintained and is not very useful for Windows 11.